peteash10/bunminster.uk/pages/rabbit_food.md

 We have a rabbit-safe section of the garden which is mostly lawn, and Fiona's section of the garden which has beds and plants she likes to keep alive.
 The rabbits are allowed in the latter in the winter under supervision to help with pruning but are chased off the bad plants.

-We've ensured the garden is mostly free of the Big Bads.
+We've ensured Fiona's garden is mostly free of the Big Bads.
 In a normal garden this might include Bluebells, Broken Fern, Burdock, Buttercups, Clover, Daffodils, Dahlia, Delphiniums, Fireweed, Foxglove, Honeysuckle, Iris, Ivy, Lilies, Laurel, Poppies, Primrose, Snowdrops, Sweet Clover or Tulips. ([Here's a handy PDF guide](http://www.prideveterinarycentre.co.uk/Userfiles/Healthcare%20Information%20Sheets/Poisonous%20Plants%20For%20Rabbits.pdf)) But it's easier to just keep the buns away from them.

 We find that given the choice they'll test the bad stuff but default to healthy - after a few minutes being chased off the beds they'll be happily devouring the lawn.
 The main risk is when poisonous plants are presented as food by people who don't know better.